ryanpeek/radseq/RADSEQ.md

    - The number of total loci is **??????/2** #4 or #8 above
    - The number of total loci with minimum length 300 is **??????/2** #18

-This concludes the de novo assembly.
-This is not necessary if a model genome is available
 ---

 # ALIGN INDIVIDUALS TO LOCI

- - build index of contigs: bwa index `final_contigs_300.fasta`
+ 1. Build index of contigs: bwa index `final_contigs_300.fasta` or `A_model_genome.fasta`
+  - Files will now end in .amb, .ann, etc.
- - In `fastq` build a list of the fasta R1 and R2 files into different columns
+ 2. Using all `fastq` build a list of the fastq R1 and R2 files into different columns
    - `ls *_??_?_R2* > listR2` and `ls *_??_?_R1* > listR1`
    - Then paste lists together into columns: `paste listR1 listR2 | sed 's/\.fastq//g' > list`
- - Copy `cp ~millermr/common/run_align.sh ./`
+ 3. Obtain the run_align.sh script  For example copy `cp ~millermr/common/run_align.sh ./`
    - `sh run_align.sh list ~/projects/rabo/PRICE/final_contigs_300.fasta`
- - it's taking all fastq files (R1 and R2) and aligning to 300 loci
+   - It's taking all fastq files (R1 and R2) and aligning to the _300.fasta file (or model genome file)

-## Samtools
+4. This should create your final bam files

+# SUBSAMPLING WITH SAMTOOLS

- - Look at Alignments
+- Look at Individual Alignments
- - `samtools flagstat ALAME_AH_2_R1.sort.flt.bam`
+ - `samtools flagstat ALAME_AH_2_R1.sort.flt.bam`   Could also be done on _.sort.bam

+Example:
-   - 94696 + 0 in total (QC-passed reads + QC-failed reads)
+> 94696 + 0 in total (QC-passed reads + QC-failed reads)
-`0 + 0 duplicates
+0 + 0 duplicates
 94696 + 0 mapped (100.00%:-nan%)
 94696 + 0 paired in sequencing
 47492 + 0 read1